An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: -- Experiments and offline results

 \subsubsection{Model Input}

 The model input consists of a history of impressed Feed posts interleaved with the actions taken by the member on each post.
 Histories are formed from one year of training data (defined in Section~\ref{sec:existing}).
 For each member, we keep the most recent $T{=}1000$ impressions, ordered chronologically from oldest to newest.
+Due to negative sampling, $T{=}1000$ impressions cover a sufficiently long time horizon, even for very active members.
+Furthermore, recency tends to be an important factor for selecting data.
 A post at sequence position $t$ is represented by $J$ features $\{x_{t,1}, \dots, x_{t,J}\}$.
 Each feature gets encoded by a feature-specific transform $f_j$ such as embedding lookup, log transform, or identity.
 The resulting post representation is

 We denote the stacked sequence of post representations by $X_{\text{seq}} = [X_1, X_2, \ldots, X_T]$.
 Similarly, given a multi-hot action vector for $M$ actions $a_t \in \{0, 1\}^{M}$, we form an action representation $A_t = a_t W_a + b_a\in \mathbb{R}^{d_{\text{seq}}}$ using a learnable projection.
 The stacked action sequence is $A_{\text{seq}} = [A_1, \ldots, A_T]$.
 Finally, the $2T$-length transformer input is constructed by interleaving post representations and action representations: